Table of Contents

 An audible sound and short vibration spell accompany the bowl opening event.
 The operator easily observes these indicators.
 The absence of these signs at the anticipated bowl opening time is the first indication of the bowl failing to shoot.
 The operator should investigate such occurrences immediately.

-The operator can confirm the fail-to-shoot conditions by visually checking for the sludge discharge through the sludge outlet during the sludge ejection cycle.
+The operator can confirm the fail-to-shoot conditions by visually checking the sludge discharge through the sludge outlet during the sludge ejection cycle.

-The bowl opening and sludge discharge event cause a momentary spike in the motor current draw.
+The bowl opening and sludge discharge event causes a momentary spike in the motor current draw.
 One of the fail-to-close indicators above explains the cause of this current draw increase.
 The absence of this surge in motor current at the expected time of sludge ejection is another indication of possible fail-to-shoot conditions.

 As with the issues related to the bowl-not-closing, similar problems can prevent the bowl from opening during the sludge discharge cycle.
 However, the bowl not opening is more important than the bowl not closing because failure to discharge the sludge can cause excessive sludge accumulation in the bowl.